 The Facilities entered into a contractual arrangement with a third party management company to manage and maintain Tiger Village and the Steeple's Glen Apartments, pay operating costs, and maintain accounting records.
 The manager is reimbursed for all operating costs monthly from the Trustee.
-The total amount incurred for the year ended June 30, 2016 totaled \$591,937, of which \$357,585 remains payable.
+In conjunction with the defeasance of the bonds and transfer of the property on December 1, 2016, the arrangement between the Facilities and the management company was transferred to the University.
+The total amount incurred by the Facility for the year ended June 30, 2017 totaled \$243,747, of which \$- remains payable.